 “Multimaterials 3-D printing is a highly versatile manufacturing technology that can create unique multicomponent architectures and functional devices, which cannot be fabricated with conventional manufacturing techniques,” Kong says.
 “We can potentially create customized ingestible electronics where the gastric residence period can be tailored based on a specific medical application, which could lead to a personalized diagnostic and treatment that is widely accessible.”

 The researchers envision that this type of sensor could be used to diagnose early signs of disease and then respond with the appropriate medication.
 For example, it could be used to monitor certain people at high risk for infection, such as patients who are receiving chemotherapy or immunosuppressive drugs.
-If infection is detected, the capsule could begin releasing antibiotics.
+If the infection is detected, the capsule could begin releasing antibiotics.
 Or, the device could be designed to release antihistamines when it detects an allergic reaction.

 “We’re really excited about the potential for gastric resident electronics to serve as platforms for mobile health to help patients remotely,” Traverso says.